artwil94/artwil94/README.md

 ## Hi there, I'm Artur👋

-👨🏼‍💻 Mobile Developer sharing about my ideas and learnings in tech<br>👨🏻‍🎓 Studied Mechatronic Engineering at the Warsaw University of Technology<br>💭 Currently learning about Android & Kotlin Multiplatform Development!<br>🤝 I’m looking for new job opportunities<br>💬 If you are interested in my private projects feel free to ask<br>
+👨🏼‍💻 Mobile Developer specializing in Android<br>👨🏻‍🎓 Studied Mechatronic Engineering at the Warsaw University of Technology<br>💭 Currently learning about Kotlin Multiplatform Development!<br>🤝 I’m looking for new job opportunities<br>💬 If you are interested in my private projects feel free to ask<br>

 ## 🌐 Socials: